-If you’ve noticed “balance” popping up in your feed more than usual, you’re not imagining it.
-In the last couple of years, major outlets—from TIME to The Wall Street Journal—have covered everything from the classic one‑leg stand to fall-prevention tech.
+If you've noticed "balance" popping up in your feed more than usual, you're not imagining it.
+In the last couple of years, major outlets—from TIME and Fortune to The Wall Street Journal, CNN, NBC News, and NPR—have covered everything from the classic one-leg stand to the alarming rise in fall-related deaths.

 That attention is deserved.
 Balance isn't a "nice-to-have" skill reserved for yoga classes.
 It's what you use to: